Gravitation (manga): Manga

 Tokyopop licensed the series for an English-language release in North America and published the twelve volumes from August 5, 2003 to July 12, 2005.
 Tokyopop also released the series in six compilation volumes in 2009–10.
 Madman Entertainment distributes the series in New Zealand and Australia.
+Seven Seas Entertainment licensed the series in October 2023 and released omnibus volumes of the series.

 A sequel to the series, Gravitation EX., started to be serialized in Japanese and English in the online magazine Web Comic Genzo.
 The first volume was published simultaneously by Gentosha and Tokyopop on February 24, 2007.
 Madman Entertainment also distributed the series in New Zealand and Australia.
-In the March 2009 issue, Murakami put the series on hiatus; Murakami resumed the series on June 28, 2011 in Gentosha's online magazine Web Spica.
+In the March 2009 issue, Murakami put the series on hiatus; Murakami resumed the series on June 28, 2011, in Gentosha's online magazine Web Spica.
 The second volume was published on November 24, 2011.

-On May 28, 2014 Murakami published a one-shot based on Gravitation titled Shindo Family Circumstances (新堂家の事情, Shindō-ke no Jijō), which was followed by a series of the same name on July 28 in Web Spica.
+On May 28, 2014, Murakami published a one-shot based on Gravitation, titled Shindo Family Circumstances (新堂家の事情, Shindō-ke no Jijō), which was followed by a series of the same name on July 28 in Web Spica.

 Anime

 OVA

-A two-part OVA adaptation was created by Plum, Animate Film, SPE Visual Works, Sony Magazines and Movic.
-The first episode was released on July 23, 1999 and the second was released on September 22, 1999.
-It used the opening theme "Blind Game Again" and the ending theme "Smashing Blue" with the lyrics, composition and arrangement done by Mad Soldiers and sung By Kinya Kotani.
-There is 3 insert songs, which Part 1 had one called "Spicy Marmalade", the lyrics, composition and arrangement done by Mad Soldiers and sung by Kinya Kotani.
-Part 2 had two, the first one "In the Moonlight" with the lyrics, composition and arrangement done by Mad Soldiers and sung By Kinya Kotani and the second "Shining Collection" with the lyrics, composition and arrangement and sung by Iceman.
+A two-part OVA adaptation was created by Plum, Animate Film, SPE Visual Works, Sony Magazines, and Movic.
+The first episode was released on July 23, 1999, and the second was released on September 22, 1999.
+It used the opening theme "Blind Game Again" and the ending theme "Smashing Blue" with the lyrics, composition, and arrangement done by Mad Soldiers and sung By Kinya Kotani.
+There are three insert songs, Part 1 had one called "Spicy Marmalade", with the lyrics, composition, and arrangement done by Mad Soldiers and sung by Kinya Kotani.
+Part 2 had two, the first one "In the Moonlight" with the lyrics, composition, and arrangement done by Mad Soldiers and sung By Kinya Kotani and the second "Shining Collection" with the lyrics, composition, and arrangement and sung by Iceman.
 The series was released in North America on DVD by Nozomi Entertainment in 2005 under the name Gravitation: Lyrics of Love.

 TV series

-An anime television series adaptation was produced by Studio Deen, SME Visual Works and Sony Magazines and directed by Bob Shirohata.
+An anime television series adaptation was produced by Studio Deen, SME Visual Works, and Sony Magazines and directed by Bob Shirohata.
 The opening and closing themes to the TV series are "Super Drive'" and "Glaring Dream", performed respectively by Yosuke Sakanoue and Kinya Kotani.
 The series was released in North America on DVD by Nozomi Entertainment in 2004.

 Drama CDs

 Eight audio dramas were produced for Gravitation, featuring most of the voice actors of the TV and OVA series.
 Five retell events from the manga series, while the remaining three cover new story material.
-The drama CDs also contain musical tracks performed by the Japanese voice actors.
+The drama CDs also contain musical tracks performed by Japanese voice actors.